Are you looking for tips to restarting weight loss journey? If so, you have come to the right place. Keep reading to learn more!

-24 Tips To Get Started On Your Weight Loss Journey
+24 Tips For Restarting Your Weight Loss Journey

-You can change your body by making small changes over time.
-Here are my top tips for getting started!
+You can change your body and lose weight for good by making small changes over time.
+Here are my top tips for restarting your weight loss journey.

 Make A Plan

 Preparation is key!
 Sit down and write your goals.
 Where do you want to be a year from now?
 How many pounds do you want to lose?
-How much do you want to be able to bench?
 How many miles do you want to be able to walk/run?